 This doesn’t mean that children are immune to COVID-19.
 They simply have a lower chance of serious complications from the virus.

-Scientists also need more time to research children’s vaccines because their immune systems change fast.
+Scientists also needed more time to research children’s vaccines because their immune systems change fast.
 This means that a child’s body might respond differently to a vaccine depending on their age.
-It’ll take longer to study these differences to make sure the vaccines are safe.
+It took experts longer to study these differences to make sure the vaccines were safe.

-We don’t yet know if children can take a COVID-19 vaccine with another type of immunization.
-But the CDC recommends adults wait at least 2 weeks after COVID-19 vaccination before getting something else, if possible.
+We don’t yet know if children aged 5-11 can take a COVID-19 vaccine with another type of immunization.

 Here’s what you can do in the meantime to keep your child safe, especially if they’re in a high-risk group: